-Harrisonville manufacturer Church & Dwight Co., Inc. has partnered with Metropolitan Community College to enroll 45 of their 250 employees in the Associate of Applied Science (A.A.S.) degree program for business management.
-The first group of students, consisting of plant workers and administrative staff, started this past fall at MCC and is gearing up for their second semester.
+Church & Dwight Co., Inc. appreciates the value of a well-educated workforce.
+This fall, the Harrisonville manufacturer partnered with Metropolitan Community College to enroll 45 of their 250 employees in the Associate of Applied Science (A.A.S.) degree program for business management.
+The first group of students, consisting of plant workers and administrative staff, started this past fall at MCC and is gearing up for their second semester

 Church & Dwight owns a variety of consumer brands, including Arm & Hammer, Trojan, Nair, and other household, personal care, animal nutrition and specialty cleaning products.
 The Harrisonville location produces and distributes a variety of Church & Dwight’s most recognizable products, including Oxi Clean, Shower Clean, Sno Bowl Liquid Toilet Bowl Cleaner, Pepsodent and Close-Up mouthwash.